 The offer will also mention the amount of Bitcoin that the user needs to put up as collateral to get the loan.
 BlockFi states that it provides a loan up to 50% of the value of the crypto collateral pledged by the applicant.
 The minimum loan amount that a customer can apply for is $2,000, which means that he or she will have to put double that amount in terms of Bitcoin as collateral.

-The maximum loan amount that BlockFi users can avail of is $10,000,000.
+The maximum loan amount that BlockFi users can offer is $10,000,000.
 Additionally, the loan will run for a maximum period of 12 months, during which the borrower can choose to make only interest payments on a monthly basis using crypto.
 At the end of 12 months, the borrower can either pay off the principal in one lump sum payment, or refinance the loan at the same rate.
-Another notable feature of the BlockFi is that it doesn’t charge any prepayment penalty, so a borrower can repay the loan at any time during those 12 months and get back the collateral to their specified address.
+Another notable feature of BlockFi is that it doesn’t charge any prepayment penalty, so a borrower can repay the loan at any time during those 12 months and get back the collateral to their specified address.

 BlockFi borrowers need to keep a watch on the value of the Bitcoin they have pledged as collateral.
 If the value of the collateral significantly drops, it will set off a trigger event and the borrower will have to add more collateral to the account in order to maintain the 50% loan to value (LTV) ratio.